axiomiety/axiomiety.github.io/writeups/cryptopals3.markdown

       orig_k = top18^actual_bot14
 {% endhighlight %}

+As a side note, I just want to emphasise that now that we can derive `k` from `kdash`, we know what it was before the transform.
+Just to recap:

+    y' = y ^ y>>18

+Which implies

+    y' ^ y>>18 = y

-That was the last step.
-Now let's recover the one before that:
+Now let's take a look at the one before:

     y ^= (y << 15) & 0xEFC60000